mellium/xmpp/CONTRIBUTING.md

 describing the change in more detail.
 This provides context for the commit and should be written in full sentences.
 Do not use Markdown, HTML, or other formatting in your commit messages.
-You may also include benchmarks and other data that showcases why your commit should be merged, the Go [benchstat] tool may be helpful for this.
+You may also include benchmarks and other data that provides context and shows why your commit should be merged, the Go [benchstat] tool may be helpful for this.

 For example, a good full commit message might be: